wendyw1999/snapchat_political_ads/README.md

 Snapchat is a multimedia messaging app used globally, created by Evan Spiegel, Bobby Murphy, and Reggie Brown, former students at Stanford University, and developed by Snap Inc., originally Snapchat Inc.

-Part1: Hypothesis testing (data cleaning, feature engineering) \n
+Part1: Hypothesis testing (data cleaning, feature engineering)

 Part2: Model Building (model selection, fitting and scoring)